MYavuzYAGIS/Automotive-Cybersecurity/Protocols & Cyber.md

 </br>

-to problem was, there is lots lots of cabling and wiring. to adress this, we can divide a vehicle into topological zones, each with a `Zone Domain Controller` (ZDC) with busses to `IO Nodes`. that gather inputs and provide outputs relying on little amount of ECUS.
+to problem was, there is lots lots of cabling and wiring. to adress this, we can divide a vehicle into topological zones, each with a `Zone Domain Controller` (ZDC) with busses to `IO Nodes`. that gather inputs and provide outputs relying on little amount of ECUS. still ethernet and switches are used here in interconnectedness.

+this HCP, ZDC, and IO nodes enable `Software-defined vehicles`.